HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/workflow.md

 > **ready** and **failed** are not used in the core APIX workflow.

 #### Typical State Transitions in a Regulatory Procedure
+The following table demonstrates how the Status on a given Task changes throughout a regulatory activity.

 <table class="apix-table">
   <thead>